JiananAlvin/ee411_FoIL_final/README.md

 ![Alt Text](./figures/double_descent_rff_mnist.png)

 For FCNNs with a single hidden layer trained on MNIST ($n=4,000$), we reproduce the double descent behavior as the number of hidden units $H$ increases.
-The interpolation threshold occurs at $40,000$ total parameters (when H ≈ 4,000).
+The interpolation threshold occurs at $40,000$ total parameters (when $H ≈ 4,000$).
 As with RFF, the test risk decreases when increasing model capacity past interpolation.

 ![Alt Text](./figures/double_descent_fcnn_mnist.png)